Tutorial

 Using Cython with Raspberry Pi

-Create a new file and set its extension to .pyx for writing the code of the last example.
-There are options in the bar at the left pane for creating new files and directories.
+Create a new file and set its extension to .pyx to write the code for the last example.
+There are options in the bar on the left pane for creating new files and directories.
 You can use the new file icon to make things even simpler, as shown in the following figure.
 I created a file named test_cython.pyx in the root directory of the RPi.

 image

-Just double-click the file to open it, paste the code, and save it.
-After that we can create the setup.py file, which is exactly the same as we discussed previously.
-Next we must issue the following command for building the Cython script.
+Double-click the file to open it, paste the code, and save it.
+After that, we can create the setup.py file, which is exactly the same as we discussed previously.
+Next, we must issue the following command to build the Cython script.

 python3 setup.py build_ext --inplace